Papooch/nestjs-cls/README.md

 }
 ```

+---

-# Additional CLS Setup
+## Additional CLS Setup

-The CLS middleware/guard/interceptor provide some default functionality, but sometimes you might want to store more things in the context by default.
-This can be of course done in a custom enhancer bound after, but for this scenario the options expose the `setup` function, which will be executed in the middleware/guard after the CLS context is set up.
+The CLS middleware/guard/interceptor provide some default functionality, but sometimes you might want to store more things about the request in the context.
+This can be of course done in a custom enhancer bound after, but for this scenario the options expose the `setup` function, which will be executed in the enhancer right after the CLS context is set up.

 The function receives the `ClsService` instance and the `Request` (or `ExecutionContext`) object, and can be asynchronous.